Joistick45/Multiples-SSH-commands-with-list/README.md

 # Multiples-SSH-commands-with-list

-i created this script to send multiple commands to routerboards with ssh, the usage is simple, just need to install paramiko and put a list of hosts in a TXT named "clientlist.txt" in same folder all the hosts need to have the be same user, password, and ssh port.
+I created this script to send multiple commands to routerboards with ssh, the usage is simple, just need to install paramiko and put a list of hosts in a TXT named "clientlist.txt" in same folder.
+All the hosts need to have the be same user, password, and ssh port.

 the variable